Renovating your home?

 - notifying the VBA if the estimated cost of works has increased at the end of the project.

 If the value of the domestic building you will be doing is over $16,000, you will need to have a certificate of consent from the VBA to be an owner-builder.
 The value of the building work includes labour costs and materials, and is the estimated cost if you were to engage a registered builder to do the work.
 Your building surveyor or architect can help with calculating the cost of the work.

 To become an owner-builder in Victoria, you'll need to meet several eligibility criteria.
 For instance, unless you are building a small second dwelling, an owner-builder can only build or renovate one house every five years and must intend to live in the house once it is completed.
 Find out more at Owner-builder eligibility.

-If you are planning on being the owner-builder for a swimming pool, spa or their safety barriers, find out more information about these projects on our Swimming pools, spas and safety barriers page.
+If you are planning on being the owner-builder for a swimming pool or spa, or installing safety barriers, see the regulations and requirements on our Swimming pools and spas pages.